OSGeo/PROJ/docs/source/operations/projections/kav5.rst

 .. figure:: ./images/kav5.png
    :width: 500 px
    :align: center
-   :alt:   Kavraisky V
+   :alt:   Kavrayskiy V

    proj-string: ``+proj=kav5``

+.. note:: This projection name may also be transliterated as Kavraisky V.

+Created by Soviet cartographer Vladimir V. Kavrayskiy  in 1933 :cite:`Snyder1993`.

 Parameters
 ################################################################################

-.. note:: All parameters are optional for the Kavraisky V projection.
+.. note:: All parameters are optional for the Kavrayskiy V projection.

 .. include:: ../options/lon_0.rst